 When Cine Meter II is running, it’s flogging the camera hardware, the CPU, and the GPU mercilessly, so that you can see images updating in a satisfyingly real-time manner.
 It will, however, run down your battery in the process, so you’ll probably want to shut it off when you’re not using it.

 Just hitting the Home button on your iDevice, or turning it off, will put Cine Meter II to

 Just be aware that turning off your iDevice or moving Cine Meter II into the background causes the camera to forget any locked settings (as described in limitations), so you’ll either want to keep Cine Meter II awake and displayed if you have locked settings you need to preserve, or be prepared to re-acquire those locked settings when you start Cine Meter II up again.

-the Help and Settings page.
-The app still “owns” the camera, so your
+to display the Help and Settings page.
+The app still “owns” the camera, so your locked

-locked exposure is preserved, but the camera isn't running when the
+exposure is preserved, but the camera isn't running when the picture isn't shown.

 iDevices have automatic cameras in them: you can lock and unlock exposure, focus, and white balance, or (starting with iOS 8) set them to specified values, but you can’t control the programming the cameras use to determine their actual exposures, so the image you see and the waveform on the waveform monitor may not correspond exactly to the camera settings and brightness value the camera reports.